 “This plan tells us exactly where we need to go and how we can get there, to build hundreds of thousands of new units and make sure that everyone — our teachers, nurses, small business owners, seniors and families — can afford homes in our state,” Gov. Maura Healey said in a prepared statement.

-The plan was developed in consultation with the Housing Advisory Council, which the governor established by Executive Order when she filed the Affordable Homes Act.
+The plan was developed in consultation with the Housing Advisory Council, which the governor established by Executive Order at the same time that she filed the Affordable Homes Act.
 Driscoll served as chair of the council, and Housing and Livable Communities Secretary Ed Augustus was vice chair.

-The Executive Office of Housing and Livable Communities, in partnership with the Housing Advisory Council, engaged with more than 3,000 people in developing the plan, including 14 regional listening sessions held across the state last year.
+The Executive Office of Housing and Livable Communities, in partnership with the Housing Advisory Council, engaged with more than 3,000 people in developing the plan, including 14 regional listening sessions held across the state last year, according to the administration.

 The plan assesses the current state of housing in Massachusetts: where it is, where people want to live, what types of housing exist, and what types are needed to meet projected demand.
 It analyzes housing needs by region, and identifies strategies to shape the state’s approach to housing.